Tommmi/TUtils.Messages/documentation/documentation-english.md

     - `{repository}\lib\NetSerializer.dll` (third party [library](https://github.com/tomba/netserializer))

-### Create Local Bus
+### Create A Local Bus
-The simplest way to generate a local messagebus, which transports messages within a process, is the following:
+The simplest way to generate a local message bus, which transports messages within a process, is the following:

 ``` CSharp
 var logger = new Log4NetWriter();
 var simpleMessageEnvironment = new LocalBusEnvironment(logger);
 ```

-Of course you can also use other logger:
+Of course you can also use another logger:
 ``` CSharp
 // usefull in Unittests:
 var logger = new LogConsoleWriter(